Skip to content

 Course description

-The Visual Arts 7–10 Syllabus contains both mandatory and elective courses.
+The Visual Arts 7–10 Syllabus includes both mandatory and elective courses.

 There are 4 elective courses: